 Figure 2.1: Conceptual framework

-2.5 Research gaps (in the literature)

-This study is trying to solve the issues concerning service delivery problems at LEKMA hospital, it will tackle just one ward to see if patients are getting the right services from the effective inventory management that the hospital operates on.

-2.6 Research variables arising from literature review (brief)
+Based on the new objectives, please draw a new framework.

 There are two main variables which is independent and dependent variable.
 An independent variable is one that can be changed or controlled in a research to test the effects on the dependent variable.
 A dependent variable is the variable being tested and measured in a research.
 From the conceptual framework, healthcare service delivery is the dependent variable which is been predicted by inventory management practices.
 The extent of this relationship is been tested in the research scope and study area.

+What is the effect of inventory planning on quality healthcare.

+What is the effect of inventory control practices on quality healthcare delivery.

+What is the effect of inventory monitoring on quality health care delivery.

+What is the effect of inventory management information systems on quality healthcare delivery.